mihirnimgade/hypercube-optimization/README.md

 ## Overview

 The hypercube optimization algorithm is designed to globally optimize vector functions where the problem dimensionality is particularly high.
-In more precise terms, these vector functions can be specified as:
+In more mathematical terms, these vector functions have the following specification:

-$$f: S \rightarrow \mathbb{R} \subseteq \mathbb{R}^{n}$$
+$$f: S \rightarrow \mathbb{R}, S \subseteq \mathbb{R}^{n}, n \in \mathbb{Z}^{+}$$

+In the above notation, $f$ is the objective function, $S$ is the search space, and $n$ is the dimensionality of the problem.
+The goal of the hypercube optimization algorithm (or really any global optimization algorithm) is to find some $s \in S$ such that $f(s)$ is "optimum" for whatever definition of optimum (usually either maximum or minimum).

+It is important to note that this algorithm knows nothing about the internals of how the function is calculated nor does it need any gradient information about the function (e.g., Jacobian, Hessian).
+Rather, the algorithm treats the objective function as a black box.

 This implementation is based on _"Optimization of High-Dimensional Functions through Hypercube Evaluation"_ (https://www.hindawi.com/journals/cin/2015/967320/).

+## Algorithm outline

 ## Installation